gonakillya/Xbox360_presence/README.md

 # RGH Xbox 360 Discord Rich Presence Script
+(Fork for a stupid addition that is barely used and probably only benefits me idk)
 ![example](media/example.png)

 ### Please note this script as well as this readme was written by ChatGPT.